Caneletto, Venice, The Grand Canal, about 1740

 The plumb line to enable you to judge your verticals as well as to check alignments between objects.
 For example, the alignment between the middle of an eye with the edge of a mouth.

-Drawing and painting realistically is all about checking and rechecking your drawing.
+Drawing and painting realistically are all about checking and rechecking your drawing.
 As you work longer on a subject you will notice more and more subtleties.
 Also, as your eye comes back fresh you will notice other areas that need changing.

 Putting it all in perspective